 4. Too much light

-- Reduce the overall photoperiod.
-Go from 10 hours a day to 6 hours a day.
+1. Trim down the overall photoperiod, reducing it from, say, 10 hours a day to 6 hours a day.

-- Turn off your green and red LED lights if you can.
+2. Switch off the green and red LED lights, if possible.

-- Reduce the light intensity by half if possible.
+3. Dim the light intensity by around half, if feasible.

 5. Not enough feeding

-What is the easiest way to increase your nitrates and phosphates?
+What’s the simplest approach to boosting your nitrates and phosphates?
 Feed more!
-Most of us actually overfeed our tanks.
-This can lead to high phosphates especially, which can fuel nuisance algae growth.
-But a minority of us (including myself), are so paranoid about nuisance algae, that we underfeed.
+Many of us tend to actually overfeed our tanks.
+This can lead to elevated phosphates, which in turn can fuel the growth of unwanted algae.
+Yet, there’s a minority of us, myself included, who are so cautious about preventing nuisance algae that we end up underfeeding.

 How To Get Rid Of Dinoflagellates In Your Saltwater Aquarium

 Before delving into the details, here’s the fundamental recipe:

 6. Elevate water temperature to 81-82 degrees F.